-You don’t have to change the healthcare and support that is working well for you.
-But if there’s something that isn’t working, or maybe - help delivered in a different way is needed, you can change that.
+You don’t have to change the healthcare and support that is working well for you, but you can make changes if there’s something that isn’t working, or maybe you need help to be delivered in a different way.

 |General CHC enquiries telephone number:||01375 365810|

 |CHC secure fax number:||01375 365817|

 Purple, a disabled people’s organisation based in Essex, which has been funded by your local NHS to provide information, advice and guidance to people using, or thinking about using, personal health budgets for Continuing Healthcare.